School Holiday Program: Frequently Asked Questions

 What do I do if I have incorrectly booked a camp or change my mind?

-A request to change camps can be taken by calling our customer service line on 1300 068 922, but is dependent upon availability of space.
-Any camp change will incur a $25.00 administrative fee for a change of mind or a booking made incorrectly.
+A request to transfer to an alternate camp can be taken by calling our customer service line on 1300 068 922, but is dependent upon availability of space.
+Any transfer of camp will incur a $25.00 administrative fee for a change of mind or a booking made incorrectly.
+Please notify us ASAP if you would like to transfer camps.

 What time do camps start and finish?
 What do I need to do if I am running late?